Teksta versija

 The following terms are used in this Law:

-2) data - data on a natural person, data on a legal person governed by private law or an association of such persons, and also data on a State institution;
+2) data - data on a natural person, data on a legal person governed by private law or an association of such persons, and also data on a State authority;

 3) classification - a systemized allocation of objects based on established characteristics where a code is assigned to each object or group of objects;

-4) official statistics - statistics that meets the objectives and criteria laid down in this Law and is included in the Official Statistics Programme;
+4) official statistics - statistics which corresponds to the objectives and criteria laid down in this Law and is included in the Official Statistics Programme;

-5) production of official statistics - a set of techniques and activities which provide planning, development, data collection, processing, analysis and dissemination of official statistics.
+5) production of official statistics - a set of techniques and activities which ensure the planning, development, data collection, processing, analysis, and dissemination of official statistics;

-6) respondent - a private individual or a State institution which is requested to provide data on a specific statistical unit;
+6) respondent - a private individual or a State authority which is requested to provide data on a specific statistical unit;

 7) standard in the field of statistics - a document (a legal act, manual, best practice, guidelines or other document) and information technology tool that define requirements for the production of official statistics;

-8) statistics - information that characterises a set of statistical units or process;
+8) statistics - information which characterises a set of statistical units or a process;

-9) statistical institution - a State institution which provides official statistics;
+9) statistical institution - a State authority which provides official statistics;

-10) statistical unit - the basic observation unit (for example, a natural person, legal person, household, State institution) the data apply to;
+10) statistical unit - the basic observation unit (for example, a natural person, legal person, household, State authority) to which the data refer;

-11) state institution - a direct administration institution subordinated to the Cabinet, an administrative institution other than subordinated to the Cabinet, derived public person and institution thereof, judicial power authority, and also a private individual to whom the tasks of the State administration are delegated.
+11) State authority - an institution of direct administration subordinated to the Cabinet, an administrative institution which is not subordinated to the Cabinet, a derived public entity and an authority thereof, judicial power authority, and also a private individual to whom the tasks of State administration are delegated.

 Section 2.
 Purpose of the Law

-The purpose of this Law is to provide statistics on economic, demographic and social phenomena and processes taking place in the public, and also on the environment.
+The purpose of this Law is to provide statistics on economic, demographic and social phenomena, and processes taking place in the public, and also the environment.

 Section 3.
 Exception of the Application of the Law

-The Law shall not apply to the statistics of the Bank of Latvia provided in accordance with the Law On the Bank of Latvia.
+The Law shall not apply to the statistics provided by Latvijas Banka in accordance with the Law on Latvijas Banka.

 Chapter II

 Section 4.
-Institutions Belonging to the Production System of Official Statistics
+Institutions Belonging to the System for the Production of Official Statistics

-(1) The Production System of Official Statistics shall be established by statistical institutions and the Statistical Council.
+(1) The system for the production of official statistics shall be developed by statistical institutions and the Statistical Council.

-(2) The managing institution of the Production System of Official Statistics is the Central Statistical Bureau of Latvia (hereinafter - the Bureau).
-The Bureau is a direct administrative institution under the supervision of the Ministry of Economics.
+(2) The managing institution of the system for the production of official statistics shall be the Central Statistical Bureau (hereinafter - the Bureau).
+The Bureau is an institution of direct administration under the supervision of the Ministry of Economics.

-(3) The Bureau shall implement functional subordination over other statistical institutions in the field of production of official statistics, providing methodological guidelines, by supervising the conformity of production of official statistics with the laws and regulations, and also by issuing orders that are required to produce official statistics.
+(3) The Bureau shall implement functional subordination over other statistical institutions in the field of the production of official statistics by providing methodological guidelines, supervising the conformity of the production of official statistics with the legal acts, and also issuing orders that are required to produce official statistics.

-(4) An administrative act in the field of the production of official statistics issued by a statistical institution may be appealed to the Bureau.
-The decision of the Bureau may be appealed in the court.
-If the initial administrative act in the field of the production of official statistics has been issued by the Bureau, it may be appealed to the Head of the Bureau.
-The decision of the Head of the Bureau may be appealed in the court.
+(4) An administrative act issued by a statistical institution in the field of the production of official statistics may be appealed to the Bureau.
+The decision of the Bureau may be appealed before a court.
+If the initial administrative act in the field of the production of official statistics has been issued by the Bureau, it may be appealed to the head of the Bureau.
+The decision of the head of the Bureau may be appealed before a court.

 Section 5.
 Objectives for the Production of Official Statistics and Criteria of Official Statistics